UFHCI-BCB-SR-Biostatistics/manuscript-ehr-data-cleaning-workflow/README.md

 Combines the processed monthly biomarker datasets and reshapes the data into a subject-month format, with biomarker measurements represented as separate variables for subsequent analysis.

-## Additional Data Preparation and Analysis Files
+## Additional Data Preparation and Analysis

-The `Code/Analysis/` directory contains additional scripts used by the research team following the primary data-processing workflow.
+The `Code/Analysis/` directory contains scripts used for subsequent data preparation and analysis following the primary data-processing workflow.

 ### `merge_biomarkers_demographics.R`